tokers/zstd-nginx-module/README.md

 # Installation

-To use this module, configure your nginx branch with `--add-module=/path/to/zstd-nginx-module`. several points should be taken care.
+To use this module, configure your nginx branch with `--add-module=/path/to/zstd-nginx-module`.
+Several points should be taken care.

 * You can set environment variables `ZSTD_INC` and `ZSTD_LIB` to specify the path to `zstd.h` and the path to zstd shared library represently.
 * static library will be tried prior to dynamic library, since this Nginx module uses some **advanced APIs** where static linking is recommended.